execonline-inc/annectobot-functions/README.md

 - `npm install`
 - `npm test`

+To deploy, you will also need to install serverless.

+- `npm install serverless -g`

 # Deploying

 - Ensure you have AWS access/secret environment variables in your current shell (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) for a user that can create lambdas and gateways in AWS.